Not snorkelling with manta rays on Nusa Lembongan, Bali

 Getting to Nusa Lembongan

-We travelled to Nusa Lembongan by speedboat from Sanur, on Bali.
+We travelled to Nusa Lembongan by speedboat from Sanur, on Bali, which is in the popular, touristy south of the island with many of the popular places to visit on Bali around.
 The boats go from the beach.
 They are easy to find, because, basically, they are lots of speedboats on the beach!
 There are offices selling tickets in front of the beach and on the road going towards it.

 There are public and private speedboat companies, which differ quite a lot in price.
 We paid 175,000 rupiah each, one-way on the public speedboat and the same price back.
 It only takes 30 minutes.
-Some boats go to Mushroom Bay, and others to Jengun Batu Beach.
+Some boats go to Mushroom Bay, and others to Jengun Batu Beach on Nusa Lembongan.

 The Wikitravel article on Nusa Lembongan has more details on ferries to Nusa Lembongan.